 Determining the U-Values of the glass and complying with the National Energy Act may be easier than you think.
 The lower the U-Value rating of the aluminium window, the more efficiently it insulates heat loss / gain.
 What you need to do is determine the U-Value in relation to your relevant fixtures, and estimate their cost in relation to compliance.

 Our current energy legislation in South Africa states that all fenestration must adhere to the air infiltration regulations as per SANS613.
 It also notes that in buildings whose windows comprise a smaller value than 15% of net floor area and are already compliant, you do not need to carry out any U-value calculations.
 In buildings where windows comprise more than 15% of the net floor area, the SANS204 energy standard must be applied, meaning that U-value calculations are compulsory.

-(Please note that the improvements which we mention above are measured against base, a standard aluminium window product with annealed or laminated glass.)
+(Please note that the improvements which we mentioned above are measured against the base of a standard aluminium window product with annealed or laminated glass.)